zhenning/riak_wiki/pages/Riak/Installation/Installing-Erlang.md

 $ . /opt/erlang/r14b03/activate
 ```

-The last line activates the Erlang build that was just installed into /opt/erlang/r14b03.
-See the [[kerl readme|https://github.com/dreverri/kerl]] for more details on the available commands.
+The last line activates the Erlang build that was just installed into
+/opt/erlang/r14b03.
+See the [[kerl readme|https://github.com/dreverri/kerl]]
+for more details on the available commands.

 If you prefer to install completely manually though, we've got you covered too.

 ## Installing on GNU/Linux

-Most distributions _do not_ have the most recent Erlang release available, *so you will need to install from source*.
+Most distributions *do not* have the most recent Erlang release available, **so
+you will need to install from source**.

-First, make sure you have a compatible build system and the @ncurses@ and @openssl@ development libraries installed.
+First, make sure you have a compatible build system and the `ncurses` and
+`openssl` development libraries installed.
 On Debian/Ubuntu use this command:

 ```bash
 $ sudo apt-get install build-essential libncurses5-dev openssl libssl-dev